Grenache Blanc is a Foundation

 Most of the world’s grenache blanc is cultivated in Spain, with France a distant second.
 Its rich palate and low acidity make it a popular blending wine, especially when used as a softener for more acidic grapes like roussanne, marsanne, viognier, or muscat.
 Grenache blanc is also used in naturally sweet fortified wines like vin doux naturels.

 Because grenache is so hardy and drought-resistant, it does exceedingly well in places other grapes are challenged in, notably Spain and the southern Rhone Valley of France.
 That being said, the resulting wine is prone to oxidation, so it’s essential to keep it cool and protected from the sun in storage.
 This is also why varietal grenache blanc wines do not age remarkably well and are better used as a blending component.

 White grenache is a workhorse grape, and as such, you’ll find it as the basis for many blended white wines in the Mediterranean.
 And while it’s better known for the simpler wines it makes, you’ll find top-quality grenache blanc in white Côtes-du-Rhone or Châteauneuf-du-Pape, where it’s often blended with viognier to add a juicy layer of stone fruit character.

-On its own, grenache blanc is full-bodied, high in alcohol, and very similar in texture to full-malo or barrel-fermented chardonnay.
+On its own, grenache blanc is full-bodied, high in alcohol, and can be very similar in texture to barrel-fermented chardonnay.
 Flavors tend towards green plum and pear (sometimes poached pear), with aromas of honeysuckle and citrus zest.
-It will lean towards more tropical flavors in hotter climates, like ripe cantaloupe, honeydew melon, and dried pineapple.
+It will lean towards more tropical flavors in hotter climates, producing notes of ripe cantaloupe, honeydew melon, and dried pineapple.